apache/mxnet/example/image-classification/README.md

   here we can either use synchronized SGD `dist_sync` or use asynchronized SGD `dist_async`

-- assume there are several ssh-able machines, to run a job on these machines, we first save their hostnames on a file, e.g.
+- assume there are several ssh-able machines, and this mxnet folder is accessible on these machines (mounted as a NFS, see a tutorial for [Ubuntu](https://help.ubuntu.com/lts/serverguide/network-file-system.html)).
+To run a job on these machines, we first save their hostnames on a file, e.g.

   ```bash